favonia/cloudflare-ddns/README.markdown

 > - `cloudflare.trace`\
 >   Get the public IP address by parsing the [Cloudflare debugging page](https://1.1.1.1/cdn-cgi/trace) and update DNS records accordingly.
 > - `local`\
 >   Get the address via local network interfaces and update DNS records accordingly.
-When multiple local network interfaces or in general multiple IP addresses are present, the updater will use the address that would have been used for outbound UDP connections to Cloudflare servers. ⚠️ You need access to the host network (such as `network_mode: host` in Docker Compose or `hostNetwork: true` in Kubernetes) for this policy, for otherwise the updater will detect the addresses inside the [bridge network in Docker](https://docs.docker.com/network/bridge/) or the [default namespaces in Kubernetes](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) instead of those in the host network.
+When multiple local network interfaces or in general multiple IP addresses are present, the updater will use the address that would have been used for outbound UDP connections to Cloudflare servers. ⚠️ You need access to the host network (such as `network_mode: host` in Docker Compose) for this policy, for otherwise the updater will detect the addresses inside the [bridge network in Docker](https://docs.docker.com/network/bridge/) instead of those in the host network.
 > - `none`\
 >   Stop the DNS updating completely.
 Existing DNS records will not be removed.
 >